Education and Outreach Grants

 Please read all information on this page carefully before submitting an application:

-School Members, or Full, Full Concessionary or Postgraduate Student Members residing in the UK or Republic of Ireland.
+Full, Full Concessionary or Postgraduate Student Members residing in the UK or Republic of Ireland.

 Up to £1,000 will be awarded to contribute to the expenses of the proposed activity.
 Activities as part of organisation open days or UCAS days will not be eligible for funding.